-PRK (Photorefractive Kerectomy) New York City
+PRK (Photorefractive Kerectomy) Conveniently located to serve New York City

 Photorefractive keratectomy, more commonly abbreviated as PRK, is a type of surgery used to correct refractive errors.
 Similar to LASIK in results, PRK actually predates the former by a number of years and is often a good solution for men and women who are not ideal LASIK candidates.
 However, PRK isn’t just an alternative to LASIK, it is a time-tested and proven effective way to help achieve lasting freedom from prescription eyewear.

 If you live in or around New York and are considering surgery to permanently correct your vision, please contact Manhattan Surgical Care online or by calling 212-308-1566 to schedule your initial consultation with board-certified ophthalmologist Dr. Basil Pakeman.

 As with LASIK, PRK uses an eximer laser to reshape the cornea, allowing light to better refract on the retina and resolving refractive errors such as myopia, hyperopia, and astigmatism.
 However, whereas LASIK accesses the stromal layer of the cornea through an incision in the epithelial layer, this outer corneal layer is completely removed during PRK.
 While this may initially sound more jarring, it actually eliminates LASIK complications related to corneal flap creation, which makes PRK a better option for men and women with thinner corneal tissue.
 During your initial consultation, Dr. Pakeman can discuss this in detail to help you determine if you are a good candidate for PRK.